Git Commands Reference

 git clone

-Create a local copy of a remote repository, downloading all commits, branches, and files to start working.
+Create a local copy of a remote Git repository, downloading all commits, branches, and files so you can start working on the project.

 git fetch